-Fishermen return from sea with big catch, no place to sell
+At sea during pandemic, fishermen return to stormy times

 The coronavirus literally traveled over them from Asia to California while they were on the high seas catching tuna.

-They were as safe as anyone doing one of the most dangerous jobs, and now?
+They were as safe as anyone from the virus doing one of the most dangerous jobs, and now?
 Fishermen are returning home to California to find a state all but shuttered and nowhere to sell their catch.

 A handful of tuna boats filled with tens of thousands of pounds of fish are now floating off San Diego's coast as they scramble to find customers.
 Many wholesalers stopped buying as restaurants were ordered closed except for takeout.